vishalpatel7777/Notes/react.md

 -------------------------------------------------------------------------

+### props
-###-props => read - only properties that are shared between components .
+=> read - only properties that are shared between components .
 A parent component can send data to a child component.
 -  if I store  other than string value I have to add {} in this
 -